bizubee/bizubee/README.md

 }
 ```

-which works just like in Coffeescript (and now JavaScript!), but preserving the `this` binding of the parent scope.
+which works just like in Coffeescript (and now JavaScript!), by preserving the `this` binding of the parent scope.

 Just like ES2015, Bizubee has support for generator functions.
-A function is turned into a generator function by adding an asterix after the function's arrow (`->` or `=>`).
+A function is turned into a generator function by adding an asterix after the function's arrow (`->` or `=>`) as in

 ```js
 const range = (start, end) -> * {